CHEX-DT: Subchannels

-Analogue-to-digital conversion
+Analog-to-digital conversion

 CHEX-TV began offering a high definition feed on Cogeco Cable in the Peterborough area in November 2010.
-The station switched its over-the-air signal from analogue to digital on May 9, 2013.
+The station switched its over-the-air signal from analog to digital on May 9, 2013.

-The CRTC has not listed Peterborough as one of its mandatory markets for analogue television shutdown and digital conversion, and as a result CHEX-TV was not required to convert to digital transmissions on the transition date of August 31, 2011.
+The CRTC has not listed Peterborough as one of its mandatory markets for analog television shutdown and digital conversion, and as a result CHEX-TV was not required to convert to digital transmissions on the transition date of August 31, 2011.

 Transmitters

 In 1965, CHEX-TV was authorized to add a rebroadcast transmitter at Bancroft, Ontario on channel 2 as CHEX-TV-1, but it moved to channel 4 in 1973 to make room for a new Global transmitter (CIII-TV-2).
 In the late 1960s to early 1970s, a new rebroadcast transmitter was added in Minden to operate on channel 10 as CHEX-TV-2, later changed to channel 7.
 The Minden rebroadcaster was deleted during the 1980s.
 In 1992, a new rebroadcast transmitter was added to serve Oshawa and areas on channel 22, as CHEX-TV-2.